Port St. Lucie High School: Academics

-PSLHS offers a wide variety of academic classes and programs that are divided by grade level.
-All 9th Grade students take part in the Jaguar Preparatory Academy, a program designed to increase the cohesiveness of students and set them up for future success.
-All sophomores likewise take part in the Jaguar Lyceum.
-11th through 12th graders enroll in an Academy based on a career interest or specialized programs, such as the International Baccalaureate Program, Visual and Performing Arts, or Applied Sciences.
-In total, PSLHS offers 6 Advanced Placement Courses, 12 Career Academies, and several additional elective programs to students, as well as Dual Enrollment courses in association with Indian River State College.
+All 9th grade students take part in the Jaguar Preparatory Academy.
+All sophomores take part in the Jaguar Lyceum.
+11th and 12th graders enroll in an academy based on a career interest or specialized programs, such as the International Baccalaureate Program, Visual and Performing Arts, or Applied Sciences.
+In total, PSLHS offers six Advanced Placement Courses, 12 Career Academies, and several additional elective programs, as well as dual anrollment courses in association with Indian River State College.